-Pupils in S5 &S6 will be offered a wide range of courses leading to SQA Scottish Certificate of Education awards at Advanced Higher, Higher, National 5 or National 4 awards.
+Pupils in S5 &S6 will be offered a wide range of courses leading to SQA Scottish Certificate of Education awards at Advanced Higher, Higher, National 5 or National 4 awards as well as a number of vocational courses.
 This will depend on their progress and results from S4 and S5.
 Provision for the post 16 group is now organised on an area basis and a number of Gleniffer High School students travel to other schools or West College Scotland for one or more subjects.
 In the same way, students from other schools come to Gleniffer High School to study part of their course with our students.
 The arrangements for transportation and their cost is the responsibility of the authority.
 University and College entrance is generally expressed in terms of a number of successful Highers and National awards.
 The requirements change annually depending on demand but students can obtain up-to-date information from the school's careers library or from the Careers Adviser who regularly visit the school.
 A common room is available for the use of S6 students.
 The options available to S5 and S6 students are shown on next page.

-Emma Caldwell, Adam Salisbury - Joint Dux Emma Spence - Proxime Accessit
+Rowena Davidson, Holly Fyvie - Joint Dux Libby Sutherland - Proxime Accessit